Skip to Content

 All Warhammer 40,000 miniatures need to be assembled.
 They come on sprues, and you have to cut them off with a pair of plastic cutters or a hobby knife.
 So you need one of those as well.
 The miniatures will also look much better if you have a file or a mould line remover to remove any excess material on the parts of the model before you put them together.

 Most Warhammer 40,000 miniatures have to be put together with glue.
 Resin and metal miniatures are put together with superglue, which you might already have in your home, and plastic miniatures, which are the vast majority of models available, are put together with plastic glue, which you can buy in all sorts of hobby stores.
+Please do note, while many older models are made from metal, you will find that all new models are made from plastic or resin!
+Just a useful thing to remember when trying to determine the age of a model.

 Some of the more recent miniature kits are Easy to Build kits, which have little pegs on the parts of a model so that you can assemble it without any glue required.
 This can lead to some gaps in the model, so if you want it to look its best, cut off those pegs and glue the model anyway.